RETURN-project/makeDataCube/README.md

 6. The outputs will be transferred to `OUTPUTD="/home/${USER}/outputs"`.
 Do you want to change this?
 Edit it in `run.sh`.

 Tip: don't forget to set `eval=TRUE` in line 17 of the vignette.

+### Key files

+- `inputs.csv` contains the data ranges to be processed.
+Each line would be send to a node.
+- `run.sh` takes care of the fine details.
+- `main.sh` calls `run.sh` in a loop, once per line in `inputs.csv`.